Nonlocal Schr\"odinger-Poisson systems in $\mathbb R^N$: the fractional Sobolev limiting case: Introduction

 \end{theorem} Let us stress the fact that we do not prove that the two problems are equivalent, namely that they have the same set of solutions.
 Finding a proper functional setting in which this holds is still open, even for the local case \eqref{SP}--\eqref{Ch}, see \cite[Section 2]{BCT}.
 However, combining Theorems \ref{Thm_Chs} and \ref{thm_equiv} one directly deduces the existence results for \eqref{SPs}, which we next state for the sake of completeness. \begin{corollary}[Existence for \eqref{SPs}] Suppose $V$ is radially symmetric and satisfies (V), and that ($f_1$)-($f_5$) are fulfilled, then \eqref{SPs} possesses a solution $(u,\phi)\in W^{s,\frac Ns}(\R^N)\times L_\gamma(\R^N)$ for all $\gamma>0$ such that: \begin{itemize} \item[i)] $u\in L^\infty(\R^N)\cap C^{0,\nu}_{\loc}(\R^N)$ for some $\nu\in(0,1)$, is positive, radially symmetric and \eqref{logFF} holds; \item[ii)] $\phi=\phi_u:=I_N\ast F(u)$ and the asymptotic behaviour \eqref{asympt_phi} is satisfied. \end{itemize} \end{corollary}

-Finally, in the special case of a constant potential, and assuming some additional regularity of the solutions in order to be able to deal with the pointwise definition of the operator $(-\Delta)_{\frac Ns}^s$, by means of the moving planes technique and exploiting the connection between \eqref{Chs} and \eqref{SPs} established in Theorem \ref{thm_equiv}, it is possible to show that solutions are radially symmetric.
-Our result extends to systems \eqref{SPs} the corresponding results for $\big(s,\frac Ns\big)$-fractional Schr\"odinger equations obtained in \cite{CL}. \begin{theorem}[Symmetry for \eqref{Chs}] Suppose ($f_1$)-($f_2$) are satisfied, and let $u\in C_{loc}^{1,1}(\R^N)\cap W^{s,\frac Ns}(\R^N)$ be a positive solution of \eqref{Chs} with $V(x)=V_0>0$.
+Finally, in the special case of a constant potential, and assuming some additional regularity of the solutions in order to be able to deal with the pointwise definition of the operator $(-\Delta)_{\frac Ns}^s$, it is possible to show that solutions are radially symmetric, by means of the moving planes technique and exploiting the connection between \eqref{Chs} and \eqref{SPs} established in Theorem \ref{thm_equiv}.
+Our result extends to system \eqref{SPs} the corresponding results for $\big(s,\frac Ns\big)$-fractional Schr\"odinger equations obtained in \cite{CL}. \begin{theorem}[Symmetry for \eqref{Chs}] Suppose ($f_1$)-($f_2$) are satisfied, and let $u\in C_{loc}^{1,1}(\R^N)\cap W^{s,\frac Ns}(\R^N)$ be a positive solution of \eqref{Chs} with $V(x)=V_0>0$.
 Then $u$ is radially symmetric around the origin and monotone decreasing. \end{theorem}

 \textbf{Overview.} After recalling some preliminary results in the next section, in Section \ref{Section_Choq} we prove the existence result for \eqref{Chs}, namely Theorem \ref{Thm_Chs}, by means of a variational approach together with a uniform asymptotic approximation technique.
 The quite delicate relationship between \eqref{Chs} and \eqref{SPs}, which yields also existence for \eqref{SPs}, is investigated in Section \ref{Section_SP}.
 The moving planes argument used in the proof of Theorem \ref{Thm:symmetric} follows exactly the one employed in \cite{CLR} for the planar case and thus we omit here the details.